 For tax years before 2018, many people were eligible for tax deductions for the expenses incurred during a move.
-People who relocated simply filled out IRS Form 3903 to claim eligible deductions from moving expenses.
+People who relocated simply filled out IRS Form 3903 to claim eligible moving expense deductions.

 Assess Whether Military Members Are Eligible